 Piano with Stephanie Spolum

 Stephanie Spolum, Music Director, began piano studies at age 6 in her hometown of Warren, MI.
-She began college-level piano studies in high school, first at Oakland University then at Bowling Green State University under the tutelage of Dr. Michael Benson.
+She began college-level piano studies in high school, first at Oakland University and then at Bowling Green State University under the tutelage of Dr. Michael Benson.
 She won the state-level Fine Arts Festival for piano twice in high school, and performed at the national level competition twice, receiving superior ratings.
-She went to complete her Bachelor’s of Music in Piano Performance and Pedagogy from Michigan State University, studying under Midori Koga, Marie France-Lefevre, and Deborah Moriarty.
-While attending at MSU, Stephanie was active as a soloist and accompanist in vocal and percussion ensembles, including a collaboration with Yamaha Artist and percussionist, Ney Rosauro.
+She went to complete her Bachelor's of Music in Piano Performance and Pedagogy from Michigan State University, studying under Midori Koga, Marie France-Lefevre, and Deborah Moriarty.
+While attending MSU, Stephanie was active as a soloist and accompanist in vocal and percussion ensembles, including a collaboration with Yamaha Artist and percussionist, Ney Rosauro.
 She also performed in the Michigan State University drumline and marching band.

-In 2007, Stephanie moved to St. Charles, IL, and began teaching privately at Cordogan’s Pianoland.
-In 2011, she accepted a music position at St. Patrick Catholic School and became a general music educator to grades K-8.
+In 2007, Stephanie moved to St. Charles, IL, and began teaching privately at Cordogan's Pianoland.
+In 2011, she accepted a music position at St. Patrick Catholic School and became a general music educator for grades K-8.
 In 2014, she graduated with a Master of Arts in Teaching, specializing in K-9 education and music.
 Stephanie has served as a church accompanist and choir director for St. Patrick Catholic Church and school, as well as the Congregational Church of Christ in St. Charles.
-She also accompanies for high school solo and ensembles performances and has participated in the American Grands concert since 2008.
+She also accompanies high school solo and ensembles performances and has participated in the American Grands concert since 2008.

 Flute with Scott Metlicka

-Scott Metlicka has his Master’s degree in Flute Performance - Northwestern University.
-From chamber music to Broadway, Scott Metlicka’s impressive performance resume and passion for teaching benefits flute students of all ages and skill levels.
-A member of the Elgin, Rockford, Wisconsin Philharmonic, and South Bend Symphonies, Scott’s other orchestral engagements include Chicago Opera Theater, Grant Park Symphony, Madison Symphony, and the Wisconsin Chamber Orchestra as well as chamber music performances with several ensembles.
+Scott Metlicka has his Master's degree in Flute Performance - from Northwestern University.
+From chamber music to Broadway, Scott Metlicka's impressive performance resume and passion for teaching benefit flute students of all ages and skill levels.
+A member of the Elgin, Rockford, Wisconsin Philharmonic, and South Bend Symphonies, Scott's other orchestral engagements include Chicago Opera Theater, Grant Park Symphony, Madison Symphony, and the Wisconsin Chamber Orchestra as well as chamber music performances with several ensembles.
 He studied with Walfrid Kujala, Mary Stolper, and Mary Louise Poor.
 Scott won first prize in the Chicago Flute Club Piccolo Competition.
 As a soloist, Scott played the Ibert Flute Concerto with the Rockford Symphony in 2016 and the Liebermann Piccolo Concerto with the South Bend Symphony in 2017.
 Scott previously taught flute method classes for music education majors at DePaul University.
 He has also served as president and membership chair of the Chicago Flute Club.

 Bassoon with Gwyn Downey

-Gwyn Downey has her Bachelor of Music, Music Theory, and Composition from Ball state University.
+Gwyn Downey has her Bachelor of Music, Music Theory, and Composition from Ball State University.
 She has been a performer and private music instructor in the Fox Valley and Chicago area since 1985.
 Her instructors include Homer Pence, Anne Eagleton from the Lyric Opera, Willard Elliot, CSO, Robert Barris, and Bill Buchmann, CSO.
 She currently plays principal bassoon with the Park Ridge Orchestra and the Fox Valley Orchestra and performs chamber music with the Opus 3 Woodwind Trio.
 She recently performed the Mozart Bassoon Concerto with the Park Ridge and Fox Valley Orchestras.
 She has performed with the Rockford Symphony, Civic Orchestra of Chicago, The Mozart Festival Orchestra, Illinois Philharmonic, Northbrook Symphony, Evanston Symphony, and New Philharmonic Orchestra.
 She also serves as an adjunct bassoon professor at Judson University.

 Oboe with Debra Freedland

-Debra Freedland has her Master of Music – Indiana University.
-Debra’s extensive orchestral experience offers oboe students of all skill levels an opportunity to reach their full potential as they learn from Ms. Freedland.
+Debra Freedland has her Master of Music – at Indiana University.
+Debra's extensive orchestral experience offers oboe students of all skill levels an opportunity to reach their full potential as they learn from Ms. Freedland.
 Her impressive orchestral experience includes principal positions with the Duluth-Superior Symphony Orchestra, Tulsa Philharmonic, the Spoleto Festival Orchestra, and the Seoul Philharmonic, as well as her current position as the Principal oboe with the Elgin Symphony Orchestra, Rockford Symphony Orchestra, and the Light Opera Works.

 Saxophone with Sharel Cassity

 Sharel Cassity has her Masters in Music from The Juilliard School and a Bachelor of Fine Arts from The New School for Jazz & Contemporary Music in New York City.
 She is a saxophonist, woodwindist, pianist, and educator.
 She has over 25 years of professional experience as a performer, composer, bandleader, music educator, clinician, and recording artist Sharel has shared the stage with jazz luminaries Wynton Marsalis, Herbie Hancock, Roy Hargrove, and Natalie Cole; mainstream artists Aretha Franklin, Trisha Yearwood, Vanessa Williams and Fantasia, to name a few.
-Her experience with artists of this caliber has given her invaluable insight to what is takes to be successful in the music industry.
+Her experience with artists of this caliber has given her invaluable insight into what it takes to be successful in the music industry.
 In addition to performing, Sharel has always been passionate about teaching and inspiring future generations of musicians.
 Having held a private studio for over 20 years, her students have won scholarships to the Hartt School of Music and have been placed in Jazz for Teens, Jazz House Kids, and the Jazz Standard Youth Orchestra.

 Clarinet and Saxophone with Deborah Zelman